This all started because Julie and I realized that our travel budget is an important line item for us.

 This minimum spend is what should freak most everyone out.

 I’ve been using an Amazon Visa card for years with the YNAB business.
-I even wrote a post a while back about all of the ways I wasted the points we had acquired on outfitting the family’s 72-hour kits.

 About a year ago, I switched just our ad spending over to a Fidelity 2% cashback card, because I felt like I wasn’t treating the points the same as I would cash.
 I wasn’t budgeting them.
 I wasn’t prioritizing them.
 I was wasting them.
 And that’s been working just fine.